adelphi-ed-tech/au-courses/courses/programming-non-majors.md

 Participation
 -------------
-Students are expected to attend every class session, to come prepared having done the reading and practice exercise, and to participate fully working individually, in pairs, and in teams during in-class lab activities.
+Students are expected to attend every class session, to come prepared having done the reading and practice exercises, and to participate fully: working individually, in pairs, and in teams during in-class lab activities.

 Quizzes